 THE BASICS: Test Before TreatTM

-All CLL patients are immunosuppressed to a lesser or greater extent depending on disease stage and treatment history.
-Immunosuppressed or deficient is a catchall term for different weakened immune defenses.
-85% of CLL patients make lower than normal amounts of antibodies or immunoglobulins.
+All CLL patients regardless of their treatment status are immunocompromised to some extent that depends on disease stage and treatment history.
+Immunocompromised is a catchall term for different weakened immune defenses.
+85% of CLL patients make lower than normal amounts of antibodies or immunoglobulins such as IGG.
 Immunoglobulin replacement therapy (IGRT) that can be given either by IV or self-administered subcutaneously at home may help.
 T cell function or cellular immunity may also be impaired.
 This makes us higher risk for problems with all infections including COVID-19, and for second cancers.
 Infection precautions and age and gender appropriate cancer screenings are critical.

 The CLL Society is invested in your long life.
 Please invest in the long life of the CLL Society.